Riding Hood Delft Blue Beard Tongue

 Planting & Growing

 Riding Hood Delft Blue Beard Tongue will grow to be about 18 inches tall at maturity extending to 24 inches tall with the flowers, with a spread of 18 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 14 inches apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This is a selection of a native North American species.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.